billyyarosh/bootstrap-help-guide/README.md

 Bootstrap Guide: The Virtual Tour Library
 =================

-*Gives the user a guided walk through of your webpage and it's functions* A Jquery library used for designing help pages for your website.
+*Gives the user a guided walk through of your webpage and it's functions* A jQuery library used for designing help pages for your website.

 **With This Library You Can:**